arthurbernierjr/http-videos/additional-http-methods/README.md

 # ![HTTP Request-Response Cycle - Additional HTTP Methods](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will get an overview of all of the available HTTP methods.
+**Learning objective:** By the end of this lesson, students will have access to resources to discover all of the available HTTP methods.

 ## Additional HTTP methods